The online Comment window has expired

 • Default_avatar

-Andrea Arnott about 5 years ago
+Andrea Arnott over 5 years ago

 You are completely gutting real attempts at rent control and making an obviously fake attempt at appeasing the less aware.
 We have more and more homeless every year.
 This is disgusting and how dare you pull the rug out from under our poorest and most desperate neighbors.
 Please put the original Sacramento Renter Protection and Rent Stabilization Charter Amendment on the ballot and give the people power over their city and their lives.
 We want REAL RENT CONTROL.